THUNLP-AIPoet/BERT-CCPoem/README.md

 ### Model details

 We use "BertModel" class in the open source project Transformers to train our model.
-BERT-CCPoem is fully based on CCPC1.0, and takes Chinese character as basic unit.
+BERT-CCPoem is fully based on CCPC-Full v1.0, and takes Chinese character as basic unit.
 Characters with frequency less than 3 is treated as [UNK], resulting in a vocabulary of 11, 809 character types.

 The parameters of BERT-CCPoem are listed as follows: